ninjaInside/.History/README.md

 # .History

-It is site for people to share their knowledge of history
+  **This project is a site for sharing knowledge between people in the field of history**

-### Libraries, frameworks and other tools used in development

-  - jQuery
+## How to launch project
+  //--//
+## How to make edits
+  //--//
+## Author's

-  - Gulp
+ - ninjaInside
-  - Sass
+ - artemwokin